jshin313/site/content/notes/Mathematics/diffeqlinear.md

 ---

 ## Class Description
-Textbook: Differential Equation and Linear Algebra by Stephen W. Goode Scott A. Annin
+Textbook: Differential Equation and Linear Algebra by Stephen W. Goode and Scott A. Annin

 ## 2.1: Matrix Definitions and Properties